wedevelopnl/silverstripe-elemental-grid/README.md

 composer require "twm/silverstripe-elemental-grid" "dev-master"
 ```

+After that follow the steps from the elemental documentation installation section after the composer require: https://github.com/dnadesign/silverstripe-elemental

 ## Settings
 TWM\ElementalGrid\Extensions\BaseElementExtension num_columns (default: 12)

 ## Add settings to rows
 * Add a dataextension to TWM\ElementalGrid\Models\ElementRow
 * Copy the template TWM/ElementalGrid/Models/ElementRow.ss to your theme

+## Nested rows/grids
+To create nested rows or grids you need to create a grid element ss the elemental documentation for more information.

 ## Disallow rows
 See the elemental documentation: https://github.com/dnadesign/silverstripe-elemental and add TWM\ElementalGrid\Models\ElementRow to the disallowed_elements